schein-cyber/Molecular-Fluorescence-Code-Repository/README.md

 # Molecular-Fluorescence-Code-Repository
-(This repository contains all code used for the Molecular Fluorescence experiment, where the Beer-Lambert law has been disprove.
-It contains the ----)

-This repository contains all the code we used to process the data from our molecular fluorescence experiment.
+This repository contains all the code we used to process the data from our molecular fluorescence experiment where primary IFE was observed and the Beer-Lambert law has been disproven.
 It is designed to be usable by anyone who wishes to replicate our results.

 ## code_part1.ipynb
 The file "code_part1.ipynb" is an iPythonNotebook (JupyterNotebook) file containing the code for processing data from the first part of the experiment, where intensity is compared across concentrations.